zrythm/zrythm/doc/user/projects/saving-loading.rst

 .. image:: /_static/img/project_list.png
    :align: center

-When you select a project and click :zbutton:`Apply`, Zrythm will load that project.
+When you select a project and click :guilabel:`Apply`, Zrythm will load that project.

 Creating Projects
 -----------------

-In the menu above, if you select :zbutton:`Create new project`, Zrythm will ask you for a template to use for creating the new Project.
+In the menu above, if you select :guilabel:`Create new project`, Zrythm will ask you for a template to use for creating the new Project.

 .. image:: /_static/img/project_select_template.png
    :align: center

-.. tip:: A blank template is available, but you can create your own templates by copying a project folder to the ``Templates`` directory in the Zrythm installation path.
+.. tip:: A blank template is available, and you can create your own templates by copying a project directory to :file:`{ZRYTHM_USER_DIR}/templates`.

-Once a template (or blank) is selected and you click :zbutton:`Apply`, Zrythm will ask you for a parent directory to save the Project in and a title for the Project.
+Once a template (or blank) is selected and you click :guilabel:`Apply`, Zrythm will ask you for a parent directory to save the Project in and a title for the Project.